CoreParadox/VHD-X-Tools/README.md

 - Enabling auto-logon
 - ~~Running winget package installation on first login~~

+> [!Note]
-> ⚠️Automatic winget-install currently doesn't run on first login but you can run it yourself from `C:\FirstTimeSetup\winget-install.ps1`
+> Automatic winget-install currently doesn't run on first login but you can run it yourself from `C:\FirstTimeSetup\winget-install.ps1`

 #### `winget-packages.txt`
 List of winget package IDs to install with winget-install.ps1 (one per line, `#` for comments):